 During our session, we discussed how men and women could rise to leadership — and especially how we can close the gender leadership gap.

-We discovered a lot of key insights in our session, including how to become self-aware, strategies for relationship building, how to stand out in the organization, finding mentors and becoming a mentor.
+We discovered a lot of key insights, including how to become self-aware, strategies for relationship building, how to stand out in the organization, finding mentors and becoming a mentor.

 I was also excited about the number of women of colour in the room—a number I’ve yet to see in other major corporations in the Netherlands.
-The Mentoring Circle we conducted after I shared the 5 Steps to Your Rise to Leadership, using a system I call “Your Leadership Stepladder” also turned out to be a fruitful exercise.
+The Mentoring Circle session was conducted after I shared the “5 Steps to Your Rise to Leadership”, using a system I call “Your Leadership Stepladder”.
+The small group circle conversation turned out to be a fruitful exercise.